 Thank you for volunteering to be your team's referee liaison.
-This is an important, successful and continuing initiative by WYSA in an attempt to curb referee abuse by some parents and coaches.
+This is an important initiative by WYSA in an attempt to curb referee abuse by some parents and coaches.
 Although you do not have any special privileges regarding communicating with the referee you are, by volunteering, providing a valuable service to the youth soccer community, which is very much appreciated.

-- If possible, please introduce yourself to the referee prior to the start of the game and tell them that you are here to help them if they require it
+- Please introduce yourself to the referee prior to the start of the game and tell them that you are here to help them if they require it.

-- Quickly diffuse potential problems before they arise by either being visible or calmly speaking with the individual(s) involved associated with your team
+- Attempt to quickly diffuse potential problems before they arise by either being visible or calmly speaking with the individual(s) involved associated with your team.

 Thank you again for your help!